underdogio-archive/pup-legacy/CONTRIBUTING.md

 ## Styles

-### Tl;DR

-- Add documentation to `/docs` for everything.
-- Remember that docs are for both designers and developers.
-- Prefer mixins over extends.

 ### Organization

 The organization of our styles is loosely based on [SmaCSS](https://smacss.com/), but with a focus on the cascading nature of CSS.